ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 ## Aims
 UhhyouWebSynthesizers are mostly about experimentation.
 So the code aims to produce prototypes as fast as possible.

 I'm trying to maximize code reuse on GUI.
-This is because I know internals and don't need visualization.
+Visualization is omitted to speed up the DSP development.

 On DSP, duplication with subtle difference is allowed for fine tuning.
 For example, it's better to reimplement feedback comb if components on the feedback path interact with the feedback signal.